Algebraic versions of $\mathbb{T}^2$ and of $\mathbb{P}^1\times\mathbb{P}^1$ and Hochschild cohomology: Introduction

 Gröbner bases methods~\cite{MR1227656} allow one to view any such algebra as a filtered ``deformation'' of a \emph{monomial} algebra, that is of an algebra whose relations are all paths, and not nontrivial linear combinations of paths.
 In \cite{MR2185621}, Bustamante conjectured that if $\Lambda$ is a monomial triangular algebra, then the cup product of $HH^\bullet(\Lambda,\Lambda)$ vanishes on elements of positive degree.
 This conjecture was recently proved by Artenstein, Letz, Oswald and the second author \cite{MR4750103}.
 Note that from the point of view of derived categories, monomial algebras are known to occasionally exhibit somewhat pathological behaviour: the category of perfect complexes of modules may not have exceptional objects \cite{MR1116189}, or may have nonextendable exceptional objects \cite{kuznetsov2013simplecounterexamplejordanholderproperty}.

 The usual semi-continuity arguments \cite[Sec.~III.12]{MR0463157} imply that the ranks of Hochschild cohomology groups of an algebra $\Lambda$ do not exceed the corresponding ranks for the monomial algebra whose relations are the leading terms of a Gröbner basis of $\Lambda$.
 A somewhat naïve first reflex would be to suggest that some sort of semi-continuity also holds for the \emph{structure}, and to extend the conjecture of Bustamante by suggesting that the vanishing of the cup product holds for more general triangular algebras.
 In this short note, we discuss several examples of triangular algebras that show this expectation to be extremely far from true.
-Our examples are of two flavours: incidence algebras of posets and algebras arising from exceptional collections in categories of coherent sheaves.
+Our examples are of two flavours: incidence algebras of two posets whose geometric realizations is the torus $\mathbb{T}^2$, treated in Section \ref{sec:incidence}, and two algebras arising from exceptional collections in categories of coherent sheaves on $\mathbb{P}^1\times\mathbb{P}^1$, treated in Section \ref{sec:exceptional}.
+One of the two latter algebras is merely the tensor square of the path algebra of the Kronecker quiver; in fact, already Green and Solberg~\cite{MR2067380} indicate that tensor products of algebras may be used to provide examples of algebras with nonzero cup products of Hochschild cohomology.
 Most of the algebras $\Lambda$ we encounter are quadratic Koszul algebras of global dimension two, which suggests that, beyond the case of monomial triangular algebras, there is unlikely to be any larger natural class of algebras for which the nontrivial cup products vanish.

-We also investigate the Hochschild cohomology of deformations of our algebras, describing how the dimension of the Hochschild cohomology depends on the deformation parameter.
+Besides indicating that examples of nonzero cup products in Hochschild cohomology of triangular algebras are abundant, once one looks at algebras of geometric and topological origin, we investigate the Hochschild cohomology of deformations of our algebras, describing how the dimension of the Hochschild cohomology depends on the deformation parameters; the corresponding results are presented in Sections \ref{sec:defS1S1} and \ref{sec:defP1P1}.
 Interestingly enough, even where is no dimension drop for Hochschild cohomology of the deformed algebra, most nonzero cup products of elements of positive degrees seem to ``disappear'' after deformation.
+Our computations of Hochschild cohomology for deformations of derived $\mathbb{P}^1\times\mathbb{P}^1$, presented in Section \ref{sec:defP1P1}, exhibit another interesting feature: they are qualitatively different from those of Belmans \cite{MR3988086}, suggesting that while derived equivalent algebras have isomorphic Hochschild cohomology, the cohomological behaviour of their deformations may differ drastically.